Southgate, Michigan: Rail

 The Conrail Shared Assets Lincoln Secondary, used primarily by CSX Transportation freight trains that run between Detroit and Toledo, Ohio, runs through the northwest corner of Southgate and is notable for the large grade crossing (one of the largest in the world) through the intersection of Northline and Allen Roads, and also has a crossing at Reeck Road.

 Public transportation

 Four Suburban Mobility Authority for Regional Transportation bus routes pass through Southgate.

+Significant landmarks

+The Southgate Tower in Southgate is the tallest building in the city, and visible across the city.
+Renovations are being carried out by Southgate Tower, LLC, and its management company, Beztak, to turn the office building into apartments.
+Apartments will be available in winter 2026.